shadowezz/Productiv/docs/UserGuide.md

 * `delete 2` deletes the 2nd deliverable in your deliverable list.

 #### Viewing a deliverable: `view`

+Displays more details of the specified deliverable from your deliverable list.

+Format: `view INDEX`
+* `INDEX` is the index number of the deliverable in your displayed deliverable list.
+* `INDEX` must be a positive integer.

+Example:
+* `view 2` views the 2nd deliverable in your deliverable list.

    ![Ui](images/DeliverableView.png)
    <figcaption>Viewing a deliverable</figcaption><br>